Can You Take the ACT Test Online?

 • Special digital tools make it easy to keep track of things as you test.
 With the online ACT, you’ll get access to a highlighter, a magnifier, a line reader, a timer, an answer eliminator (for using the process of elimination), and an answer-masking function.

 • There are (and will be) more test dates available.
 The international ACT CBT is offered up to six times per testing window every year, providing students with more flexibility in terms of test-taking options.
-This will likely be true in the United States as well if the ACT decides to make the CBT more widely available here.
+This will likely be true in the United States as well when the CBT becomes more widespread in the US beginning in Spring 2025.

 • You don’t have to worry about erasing things or making permanent marks.
 Just click on a different answer choice or backspace a word in your essay.
 It’s that easy!